alexmacphail/Hundred-Year-Farms/README.md

 ## Management

-The owners plan to develop these methods for managing their agroforesty practice.
+The owners plan to use these methods for managing their agroforesty practice.

 **BIM (Building Information Management)**